-Once you learn how to make roasted red peppers, you'll never buy them in a jar again.
-In this post I'll show you the method I use to make perfect smoky, charred red peppers that will elevate any dish.
+Once you learn how to make roasted sweet peppers, you'll never buy them in a jar again.
+In this post I'll show you the method I use to make perfect smoky, charred sweet peppers that will elevate any dish.

-You only need one ingredient to make your own roasted red peppers - peppers!
+You only need one ingredient to make your own roasted sweet peppers -red peppers!
 Stick with red peppers as their natural sweetness makes them great candidates for caramelization.
 And it's exactly this caramelization process that amplifies their sweetness and imparts that magical smoky quality.

-How To Roast Red Peppers in Your Oven:
+How To Roast Sweet Peppers in Your Oven:

 How To Make Homemade Roasted Red Peppers